arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![The banner across the top of an Arcus Lab running Jupyter.
 In the upper right corner of the notebook, text reads ".conda-arcus", so `arcus` is the name of this Conda environment.](media/install_check_conda_env.png)

-You can also see a complete list of all the Conda environments you have by running `! ls ~/.conda/envs` in a Jupyter cell.
+You can also see a complete list of all the Conda environments you have by running `! arcus list-conda-env` in a Jupyter cell.

 When you open the Install Packages tool, you'll see a dropdown menu for "Select install option".
 Select "Conda".